 Cloudways are for those struggling to manage their vast traffic & targeting customers from an extensive range of locations.
 It’s not for simple blogging websites & for small firms because it’s costlier and requires some technical expertise to handle well.

-As it’s already being improved a lot from traditional hosting solutions, but if it could adapt the interface that we are familiar with conventional hosting providers, it will be further easy to access.
+As it’s already being improved a lot from traditional hosting solutions.
+But if it could adopt the interface that we are familiar with conventional hosting providers, it will be further easy to access.

-7. Cloudways Gets a 5.0-Star Review from Grace Young, Founder at House Fragrance – Here’s Why:
+Cloudways gets a 5.0-star review from Grace Young, Founder at House Fragrance – Here’s why:

 My SiteGroud 2-year subscription expired.
 The price has gone up a lot if I want to continue using it.
 Plus, SiteGround’s service is very unstable and often has minor issues.
 So, I needed a budget option to replace SiteGround.
 Also, my website traffic has increased a lot, and I want the new host to be faster and more stable.